 On the flip side, working after studies can cause stress and also trigger deviation from studies.
 Doing a job beyond school hours could have an adverse effect on the mental health of a student due to a large number of hours that are spent on stressful activities.
 Further, deterioration of health could lead to depression and increased anxiety.
 Another demerit is a distraction from the mainstream which is education.
 Few students could get lured to part-time work in search of easy money and gradually shift focus from school work to temporary job as they taste the benefits of money.
 This enticement could seriously mislead them to become aimless citizens.

 To recapitulate, there are both merits and demerits to doing an additional job.
 I opine that students have to carefully introspect and monitor their situation and take an approach tailor-made for them as one strategy does not fit all the pupils.
 If they need to work due to a poor financial background, they must strike a balance between earning extra money and studying, which assures that there would no side effects due to side income.

 Sample Answer 2:

-I strongly agree with the fact that some students opt for weekend or evening job, while studying.
-As education is becoming more and more expensive, financial burden is increasing for the parents.
+I strongly agree with the fact that some students opt for weekend or evening job while studying.
+As education is becoming more and more expensive, the financial burden is increasing for the parents.
 A working student can help their parents financially.

-Contradict to above discussed benefits, sometimes it may affect studies.
+Contradiction to the above-discussed benefits, sometimes it may affect studies.
 Students may get stressed because of the burden of work.
 Sometimes they cannot manage both responsibilities very well.
 Many universities ask to attend classes regularly without fail.
 Generally, examination also puts too much pressure on students.
 Universities should provide guidance to the students and support them to find a part time job.
-Universities should have tied up with different business firms or organizations which again provide support to the students.
+Universities should have tied up with different business firms or organisations which again provide support to the students.

 So, I conclude that one should identify own requirement and circumstances to decide whether to do a job or not.